securityinmobility/security.science/content/code.md

 # Code

-The following is list of selected repositories and corresponding code.
+The following is a list of selected repositories and corresponding code.

 ## SELFY VSOC